 To gather thinking about this and track how the relative probabilities of "Ems" vs. other types of AIs evolve with time, we ask here:

-Resolution is positive if the effort to create a viable (functioning, lasting, sane, etc.) emulated human, based on direct simulation of the neural connectome (and a requisite level of its physical instantiation), succeeds before another form of human-level digital intelligence.
+This question will resolve as Yes if an effort to create a viable (functioning, lasting, sane, etc.) emulated human, based on direct simulation of the neural connectome (and a requisite level of its physical instantiation), succeeds before another form of human-level digital intelligence.
 The latter will be defined as a digital entity capable of equalling or surpassing most or all core human cognitive capabilities.
-No view is taken as to the timeline for either effort except that a resolve date of 2060 is set, and resolution is negative if neither effort has succeeded by then.

 If neither a whole human brain emulation nor a human-level digital intelligence has been successfully demonstrated before January 1, 2060, this question will resolve as Ambiguous.